nirokay/WebsiteGenerator/README.md

 ## Licence

-This projects codebase is distributed under [GPL-3.0](https://www.gnu.org/licenses/gpl-3.0.html), however you may use this software to create webpages and css freely without limitations and distribute these products under any other licence.
+This projects codebase is distributed under [GPL-3.0](https://www.gnu.org/licenses/gpl-3.0.html), however you may use this software's outputs (HTML and CSS files) without any GPL limitations.